 - Honey, to taste

-Add the bourbon, cloves, dried cherries, orange peels, lemon wedge, cinnamon sticks and vanilla beans or vanilla extract to a large sealable jar.
+Add the bourbon, cloves, dried cherries, orange peels, lemon wedge, cinnamon sticks and vanilla bean or vanilla extract to a large sealable jar.

 Set in a dark, cool place and let infuse for 5 to 7 days.

-Funnel back into the empty bourbon bottle and cap tightly.
+Funnel the liquid back into the empty bourbon bottle and cap the bottle tightly.

 To serve, pour into a rocks glass over a large ice cube.